GaryHilares/Conway-s-game-of-life/README.md

 have fun experimenting with it.
 By interacting with this program, users might increase their interest in mathematics, computer science, or other formal sciences.

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by:
+  1. Click on "New game".
+  2. Select an arbitrary height and widths and clickin on "Ok!".
+  3. Draw an initial setup.
+  4. Click on "Done".
+  5. Click on "Next generation"; or go to "Generations", and click "New Generation" or "Reset generations".
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+  1. Click on "New game".
+  2. Select an arbitrary height and widths and clickin on "Ok!".
+  3. Draw an initial setup.
+  4. Click on "Done".
+  5. Go to "Generations", and click on one button on the list.
+- You can locate my visual component by:
+  1. Looking in the main menu, where there is an image that represents the logo of my game.
+- You can save the state of my application by:
+  1. Click on "New game".
+  2. Select an arbitrary height and widths and clickin on "Ok!".
+  3. Draw an initial setup.
+  4. Click on "Done".
+  5. Play as you like.
+  6. When you want to save, click on "Save".
+The game will be saved.
+- You can reload the state of my application by:
+  1. Click on "Load game".
+The game will be reloaded.

 ## User stories
 - As a user, I want to be able to generate an arbitrary number of generations to the game, which are computed programmatically ("Add arbitrary Xs to Y" condition).